isabella232/website-27/docs/bebop/source/includes/_general_info.md

 FreeFlight3 is using this SDK.

 This SDK is mainly written is C, it provides libraries for Unix system, Android and iOS.

+It also comes with a drone simulator called Sphinx, which is intended to help you test your application before flying with your actual drone.
+All information about Sphinx (installation, user manual, application notes) are available [HERE](https://developer.parrot.com/docs/sphinx/index.html).